davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - DomainService is totally different from CommandService(or QueryService) in that DomainService is part of the domain model, but CommandService is the gate to domain model
 - DomainService holds domain logic
-- Normally we don't want DomainService, as domain logic should best be reside in Aggregate Roots, so DomainService is our last resort if the business logic is not suitable to be put inside Aggregate Roots.
+- Normally we don't want DomainService, as domain logic should best be reside in Aggregate Roots.
+DomainService is our last resort if the business logic is not suitable to be put inside Aggregate Roots.

 Example [EquipmentDomainService](../src/test/java/deviceet/sample/equipment/domain/EquipmentDomainService.java):